DataDog/documentation/content/en/containers/cluster_agent/_index.md

 * Enable the collection of cluster level data, such as the monitoring of services or SPOF and events.
 * Use Horizontal Pod Autoscaling (HPA) with custom Kubernetes metrics and external metrics.
 See the [Autoscaling on custom and external metrics guide][1] for more details.

-If you installed the Datadog Agent using Helm chart v2.7.0 or Datadog Operator v1.0.0+, the Datadog Cluster Agent is enabled by default.
+If you installed the Datadog Agent using Helm chart v2.7.0 or Datadog Operator v1.0.0+, the **Datadog Cluster Agent is enabled by default**.

 If you're using Docker, the Datadog Cluster Agent is available on Docker Hub and GCR: